-If the Wise Eminence is allowed to place cattle, He proceeds as follows:
+If the Wise Eminence is allowed to place cattle, they proceed as follows:

-First, for each cattle pasture, He counts how many structures (houses and settlements) have been built adjacent (no matter by whom), and subtracts the number of cattle on this cattle pasture from this.
-If there is exactly 1 space where this difference is higher than the others, He places His cattle on this pasture.
+First, for each cattle pasture, they count how many structures (houses and settlements) have been built adjacent (no matter by whom), and subtracts the number of cattle on this cattle pasture from this.
+If there is exactly 1 space where this difference is higher than the others, they place their cattle on this pasture.

-Otherwise, He chooses the pasture with the fewest cattle from the pastures with an equally high difference.
+Otherwise, they choose the pasture with the fewest cattle from the pastures with an equally high difference.

-If there is more than one with the same difference, He chooses from these pastures by using the number in the corner of the solo tile (as if choosing a location).
+If there is more than one with the same difference, they choose from these pastures by using the number in the corner of the solo tile (as if choosing a location).

-If all 5 of the Wise Eminence's cattle are already on the gameboard, He earns 10 victory points instead.
+If all 5 of the Wise Eminence's cattle are already on the gameboard, they earn 10 victory points instead.